 It is with a good deal of trepidation that I start any new medication in my patients who are very old, for fear of disrupting the myriad forces of genetics and environment that have allowed them to live so long.
 Such was the case for the 90-year-old patient sitting in front of me, who had … Read More

-When he entered the exam room to see his first patient of the day, Mikkael Sekeres, MD, finds a doctor from another department sitting in his chair, typing away at the computer on his tiny desk.
-Read more in an excerpt of his New York Times essay, "Letters to the Doctor."
+When I entered the exam room to see my first patient of the day, a doctor from another department at my hospital, I found her sitting in the chair I usually occupy, typing away at the computer on the tiny desk.
+“The hospital would be proud of you, doctor, working right up to the time … Read More

-Telling family, friends and colleagues about your cancer diagnosis is among the most personal and sensitive issues you could face.
-Oncologist Mikkael Sekeres, MD, tells the story of a man who kept his cancer secret.
+Telling family, friends and colleagues about your serious cancer diagnosis is among the most personal and sensitive issues you could ever face.
+Is it fair to put the emotional weight on others?
+How will people react to you at home, socially or in the workplace?
+Mikkael Sekeres, MD, Director of Cleveland Clinic’s Leukemia Program, tells … Read More

 This post by Dr. Mikkael Sekeres is in response to a National Cancer Institute-backed group’s recommendation to change the definition of cancer, published July 29, 2013 in The Journal of the American Medical Association.
 The group recommends eliminating the word from some common diagnoses in an effort to change the approach to cancer detection and … Read More